 There are various cafés in Reichenau an der Rax.
 But I think probably the most scenic and pretty one is part of the Schloss Wartholz, a palace.

 The palace is privately owned but parts of the garden can be accessed.
 There is an interior design and garden boutique with a café and a beautiful terrace.
+(Note: Google Maps will send you to Wartholzstraße, which seems to be the private entrance of the palace.
+The public entrance to the café is at Höllentalstraße.)

 I walked around and enjoyed the view of the mountains, the pretty flower beds and all the details.
 The shop was cute too but it would be nice if they focused more niche-products rather than mainstream brands whose products are borderline kitsch.